alea-git/alea-git.github.io/_projects/quotechimp.md

 what we found.
 Thus was born the idea of creating a service that allows you to create quotation forms and give the customer, in real time, a price estimate of what was going to be the final price.

-To understand if the idea could be useful to someone else as well we opened up an [Upcoming page](https://www.producthunt.com/upcoming/quotechimp "Quotechimp's Upcoming page") on ProductHunt, where slowly (it was the days between Christmas and New Year's Eve) we've started collecting some users.
+To understand if the idea could be useful to someone else as well we opened up an [Upcoming page](https://www.producthunt.com/upcoming/quotechimp "Quotechimp's Upcoming page"){: target="_blank"} on ProductHunt, where slowly (it was the days between Christmas and New Year's Eve) we've started collecting some users.

 Based on these data and on our necessity to deliver a good quote, we've decided to start developing, and in the worst case it would have been a learning-lesson and resolved our internal needs.

-On january 10, 2020, we released the first beta on ProductHunt ([https://www.quotechimp.net](https://www.quotechimp.net "Quotechimp Homepage")) and invited those who had shown interest on our Upcoming page.
+On january 10, 2020, we released the first beta on ProductHunt ([https://www.quotechimp.net](https://www.quotechimp.net "Quotechimp Homepage"){: target="_blank"}) and invited those who had shown interest on our Upcoming page.